nitinbedazzled/aiab_assignment/README.md

 Following is the understanding: -

-1.	“airship-in-a-bottle.sh” checked for the minimum configuration and picked up the information like hostname, interface, IP address etc and invoked the second script “deploy-airship.sh”
+1.	**“airship-in-a-bottle.sh”** checked for the minimum configuration and picked up the information like hostname, interface, IP address etc and invoked the second script “deploy-airship.sh”

-2.	“deploy-airship.sh” did the following: -
+2.	**“deploy-airship.sh”** did the following: -

 	a.
 It installed the docker.io, related dependencies and configure the docker.

-	b.
-PEGLEG was invoked to aggregate all the artifacts into a single file which could later be used to deploy the airship in a bottle.
+	b.	**Pegleg** was invoked to aggregate all the artifacts into a single file which could later be used to deploy the airship in a bottle.
 It resulted in a “treasuremap.yaml” inside the folder collected.

-	c.
-PROMENADE is used to first create all the required certificates and store them under the folder genesis in the file name “certificates.yaml”.
+	c.	**Promenade** is used to first create all the required certificates and store them under the folder genesis in the file name “certificates.yaml”.

-	d.
-PROMENADE is now used to generate the genesis.sh which in turn will use the created “certificates.yaml” and “treasuremap.yaml”
+	d.	**Promenade** is now used to generate the genesis.sh which in turn will use the created “certificates.yaml” and “treasuremap.yaml”

 	e.
-Post the generation of genesis.sh, it is executed which will: -
+Post the generation of **genesis.sh**, it is triggered which will: -

 		i.
 Place the segregated certificates, charts to be used.